How to Design Ad Banners that Drive CTR

 Limited offers.
 Bonus or free guide on sign-up.

-Statements that instill a sense of urgency or that offer something to the user in return for them clicking your banner are great at converting – as long as what you provide is useful.
+Statements that instill a sense of urgency or offer something to the user in return for clicking your banner are great at converting—as long as what you provide is useful.

 SIDENOTE.
 FOMO is a much more complex issue than it seems at first glance.
-Writing an ad that states “All your friends signed up” will be perceived as a scam and will most likely drive people away.
+Writing an ad that states, “All your friends signed up,” will be perceived as a scam and will most likely drive people away.
 Therefore, trying to take advantage of it to increase your conversions will most likely hurt your business.
-But CTA’s that instill urgency and ensure people of no risks are known to greatly impact CTR.
+But CTA’s that instill urgency and ensure people of no risks are known to impact CTR greatly.

-You can read more information on the topic of FOMO in Psychcentral’s blog post.
+You can read more information on FOMO in Psychcentral’s blog post.

 3. Keep It Short